Underground Mushroom Farm CO₂ Ventilation Planner

 To translate required flow into air change metrics familiar to building codes, consult the Air Changes Per Hour Calculator.
 For estimating how supplemental plants might aid in CO₂ absorption, see the Indoor Plant CO₂ Absorption Calculator.
 Mushroom cultivation also depends on proper moisture; the Mushroom Substrate Hydration Calculator assists with water management before ventilation begins.

-The model assumes uniform mixing, yet underground rooms often have stratified air layers.
+The calculation assumes uniform mixing, yet underground rooms often have stratified air layers.
 Heavy CO₂ can pool near the floor, so place sensors at multiple heights and consider circulation fans.
 Generation rates vary with fungal species, substrate composition, and growth phase; measure your own rate when possible.
 Outdoor CO₂ levels fluctuate seasonally and with nearby combustion sources—high-traffic areas may start closer to 450 ppm.
 The planner also ignores heat and humidity loads, which may necessitate additional ventilation or dehumidification.

 When designing ductwork, minimize bends and choose smooth surfaces to reduce static pressure and fan power.
 Install intake screens to exclude insects and spores, and exhaust filters to limit odor and contamination.
 Maintain emergency ventilation and signage to protect workers from asphyxiation hazards.
 Finally, calibrate sensors regularly and log readings alongside harvest data to refine your understanding of how CO₂ influences yield.
 Over time, you can adjust parameters in this planner to match the biology of your strains and the quirks of your underground space.